-After the passage of the Republican army in 1793, Langonnet became a sinister lair, in 1803.
-A pretty dreary place! ″60 families of poor people, jobless, with nothing to do″ lived here, says the visit book printed by the abbey. ″It was not very careful to spent night here″, because they killed and robbed… Brr!
-A weird reconversion for an abbey!
+Monks left during the French Revolution.
+Langonnet became a sinister lair, in 1803.
+A pretty dreary place! ″60 families of poor people, jobless, with nothing to do″ lived here, says the visit book printed by the abbey.
+Sometimes they killed and robbed… Brr!

 With its 3 buildings with a U-shape, the cloister was re-raised in reinforce concrete between 1930 and 1936.
 On one corner, we have the big granite bell-tower: typically Cistercian!

-In the middle, the statue of the Virgin Mary, the exact copy of Notre-Dame-de-France made for the Universal Exhibition of 1878.
-We notice 3 blazons, here: the one belonging to the Cistercian order, the one to the duchy of Brittany, the one to the congregation of the Holy-Spirit (with a dove and a heart).
+In the middle, a Virgin Mary statue, the exact copy of Notre-Dame-de-France made for the Universal Exhibition of 1878.
+We notice 3 blazons: the one belonging to the Cistercian order, the one to Brittany duchy, the congregation of the Holy-Spirit one (with a dove and a heart).

 It’s the only remain (1250) of the primitive abbey!
-We notice a nice door: do you see on it, this strange orange color?
-It’s because of the stone, ferruginous granite, which simply rusted!
+We notice a nice door: did you notice this strange orange color?
+It’s because of the stone, ferruginous granite!

 The current chapel dates back to the arrival of the Congregation: 1858.
 The rococo style in all its glory!
-Hey, we have a recumbent figure, belonging to saint Maurice.
+We even have saint Maurice recumbent figure.